AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 8 unique allowlist entries for `hdbcli` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *strict on some files*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `hdbcli`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 81
+    - Annotated parameters: 75
-    - Unannotated parameters: 0
+    - Unannotated parameters: 6
     - Explicit `Any` parameters: 12
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 6
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 67
+    - Annotated returns: 64
-    - Unannotated returns: 0
+    - Unannotated returns: 3
     - Explicit `Any` returns: 10
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 3
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
     - Annotated variables: 21
     - Explicit `Any` variables: 2